-That is a huge advantage for especially sprinter teams because they can make cool calculations about when it is time to make a hard effort at the front of the peloton.
+That is a considerable advantage for sprinter teams because they can make cool calculations about when to make an arduous effort at the front of the peloton.
 Thus, they can use GPS signals to get real-time updates about the time differences, and more importantly, they can estimate when they will pull down the breakaway riders.

-So GPS is normally not an advantage for attacking riders.
+So GPS usually is not an advantage for attacking riders.

-However, confident riders may have a chance to bluff the peloton (or more exactly the team managers).
-If breakaway riders pretend they are going 100% and are close to their limits, there is a small chance that they can surprise the peloton as they begin to chase.
+However, confident riders may have a chance to bluff the peloton (or, more precisely, the team managers).
+If breakaway riders pretend they are going 100% and are close to their limits, there is a slight chance that they can surprise the peloton as they begin to chase.
 Instead of being pulled down (app.
-1-1.15min per 10km) breakaway riders now hit the gas pedal and ride faster than expected by the peloton.
-It might extend their journey for a few km, or at best, all the way to the finish line.
+1-1.15min per 10km), breakaway riders now hit the gas pedal and ride faster than expected by the peloton.
+As a result, it might extend their journey for a few km, or at best, all the way to the finish line.

-Let’s see if you can spot any of these 3 tactics in this year’s Tour de France.
+Let’s see if you can spot any of these three tactics in this year’s Tour de France.